nazaninsbr/A-Tour-of-My-Repositories/README.md

 <h3 id="course">Courses and School Work</h3>

 1. <a href="https://github.com/nazaninsbr/File-Sharing-System">File-Sharing System</a>: this idea that there are a number of mini-servers connected to a main server, when they are connecting they inform the main server of the files they have, then when the client connects to the main server and asks for some file the main server can connect it to the mini-server that has that file
+2. <a href="https://github.com/nazaninsbr/OS-UT">OS</a>: my Operating Systems course work
-2. <a href="https://github.com/nazaninsbr/IT-Lab">IT Lab</a>: we learning (very little) about bench marking and created a telegram bot
+3. <a href="https://github.com/nazaninsbr/IT-Lab">IT Lab</a>: we learning (very little) about bench marking and created a telegram bot
-. <a href="https://github.com/nazaninsbr/UT-Semester5">UT Semester 5</a>: some of the course work for the courses I had in my fifth semester
+4. <a href="https://github.com/nazaninsbr/UT-Semester5">UT Semester 5</a>: some of the course work for the courses I had in my fifth semester

 <h3 id="cool">Stuff that I really like that are probably not as cool as I think they are!</h3>